slonoed/slonoed.github.io/_posts/2017-08-27-using-symbols-in-redux.md

 ### Symbol

 I want to talk about a way that uses one of the new features of language — [symbols][symbol]{:target="_blank"}.

-It is similar to the approach with filed inside object.
+It is similar to the approach with filed inside the object.
 However, instead of a string, we use a Symbol for a key.

 ```javascript
 const updatedAtKey = Symbol()